 Different individuals respond to mold exposure in different ways, but toxic mold exposure in infants is especially susceptible to the harmful effects of mold.
-An infant’s respiratory system is still undeveloped, and his body is unable to cleanse itself of the toxins that have been produced by the mold.
+An infant’s respiratory system is still undeveloped, and his body is unable to the toxins produced by mold.
 Black mold is a major issue in many homes.
-As maintained by the University of Minnesota, infants and babies are liable to be harmed by the effects of black mold which can lead to most common severe symptoms.
+As maintained by the University of Minnesota, infants and babies can be harmed by the effects of black mold.
+Thereby, leading to the most common severe symptoms.

 These airway symptoms present themselves as seasonal allergies.
 Wheezing can occur periodically and repeatedly and this can be quite a frightening experience for the infant and family.
 If a child has asthma, mold spores may trigger an attack or exacerbate an existing attack.
 Coughing, shortness of breath, runny nose, itchy nose, and nasal congestion may also occur, and this can even lead to pneumonia in severe cases, thus a doctor must assess that young child immediately.

 According to Susan Lillard-Roberts (2006) in an article on Mold survivor, a very young child or baby exposed to mold may suffer from gastrointestinal issues.
 These problems manifest themselves through nausea and vomiting.
 A young child may decline to eat and may start losing weight gradually, as a result.
 In addition, diarrhea and abdominal pains may occur.
-These symptoms may progress over longer periods of time, leading to dehydration, thus immediate attention of a doctor is required.
+These symptoms progress over longer periods of time, leading to dehydration, thus immediate attention from a doctor.

-According to the University of Minnesota, skin rashes or skin irritations can be found to be present on the skin of an infant who is already exposed to molds.
+According to the University of Minnesota, skin rashes or skin irritations can be found present on the skin of an infant who is already exposed to molds.
 A red, bumpy rash can grow on the child’s body.
 In addition, the rash can be painful or irritating, making the baby uncomfortable with recurrent crying.
 However, the rash may sometimes be misguided as a diaper rash if it is visible in the diaper area.
-Immediate attention of a doctor is required especially if the rash occurs in other places as well.
+Immediate attention of a doctor is n when a rash occurs in other places.

 S. Lillard-Roberts.
 Symptoms of fungal exposure (Mycotoxicosis).
 Published in 2006.
 Retrieved from www.mold-survivor.com/symptoms.html.